benj01/sonmap-studio/docs/component-redundancy-analysis.md

 - Feature filtering
 - State updates
 - Cache management
-- Coordinate system handling
+- Database queries

 **Recommendation:**
 Create a shared hook `useGeoFeatureState` that handles:
 - Feature state management
-- Caching logic
+- Query caching
 - Basic filtering
 Then extend it for specific needs in each component.